Sociology (SOC)

 SOC 349 Poverty Ethics & Social Policy (3 credits)

 This course offers an overview of poverty in the United States, explores the ethical principles surrounding poverty and our response to it, and examines social policies that seek to ameliorate poverty.
 Students will work on a semester-long academic assignment which will engage them in one aspect of poverty and social policy.
+This course can count towards public policy minor.

 Prerequisites: PHL 154 and (SOC 101 or SOC 102)